top of page

 LIFE IN JAIPUR

-After marriage, she moved to Jaipur and started imparting dance training in a prestigious school of the city.
+After marriage, she moved to Jaipur and started imparting dance training in a prestigious school in the city.
 This early association with schoolchildren enabled her to connect with the students at a deeper level and pick up the pulse of the town.
 However, after giving birth to her son and juggling between work, home, and dance, Ms. Rashmi once again found herself stuck in the same cycle she had escaped from in Delhi.
 With motherhood, was she ready to give away her passion?

 NITYAM